JooryHamed/speaky_app/README.md

 # speaky_app
-This is the privacy policy for Speaky app
+This is the privacy policy for Speaky Android app